Tony Womack

 Anthony Darrell Womack (born September 25, 1969) is an American former professional baseball player.
-He played all or parts of 13 seasons in Major League Baseball (MLB), with most of his career spent with the Pittsburgh Pirates and the Arizona Diamondbacks, then with several other teams during his last four years.
-A middle infielder, Womack was recognized for his speed and base-stealing prowess and his key hits in the 2001 playoffs which led to the 2001 World Series win over the New York Yankees.
+He played in 13 seasons of Major League Baseball (MLB), with most of his career spent with the Pittsburgh Pirates and the Arizona Diamondbacks, then with several other teams during his last four years.
+A middle infielder, Womack was recognized for his speed and base-stealing prowess and his key hits in the 2001 playoffs which led to the Diamondbacks 2001 World Series win over the New York Yankees.

 Early life

-Womack was born in Java, Virginia.
-He is a graduate of Gretna High School in Gretna, Virginia and Guilford College in Greensboro, North Carolina.
+Womack was born in Danville, Virginia.
+He is a graduate of Gretna High School in Gretna, Virginia, and Guilford College in Greensboro, North Carolina.